-Recently, Journal of Experimental Medicine published a latest research finding of our Vice Dean Prof. Lu’s team.
+This week, the Journal of Experimental Medicine published the latest research from our Vice Dean Prof. Lu’s team.
 This research discovers a new regulation mechanism of Th17 cell differentiation and autoimmune inflammatory response.

 Th 17 cells are a specialized subset of T helper cells capable of secreting IL-17A, IL-17F, IL-22.
 They play important roles in maintaining intestinal health, defensing against extracellular pathogens.
 Th17 cells have also been identified as major contributors to many autoimmune diseases.
 This study demonstrates that the germinal center kinase family member MINK1 (misshapen/NIK-related kinase 1) negatively regulates Th17 cell differentiation.
 Moreover, direct phosphorylation at residue T324 in the α-helix 1 region and inactivation of SMAD2 were found to be the major cellular mechanism by which MINK1 modulated Th17 cell differentiation.
 This study further indicates that the ROS scavenger N-acetyl cysteine (NAC) markedly boost the induction of Th17 cells in a MINK1-dependent manner both in vitro and in vivo.
 In this article, antioxidant dietary supplements are proved as the risk that may result in autoimmune diseases.